-5. Today, the Font scale holds equal global sway as the V-scale, yet despite being around for decades longer, it never crossed the pond—until the last quarter century, climbers rarely bouldered internationally.
-Nonetheless, like the V-scale, the Font scale’s open-endedness has given it staying power: Michel Libert’s L’Abbatoir, done in 1960, is still le forêt’s first and benchmark 7A (V6), even if Font’s current hardest problem merits 8C or V15.
+5. Today, the Font scale holds more or less the same level of global sway as the V-scale: Despite the fact that it’s been around for decades longer, it never crossed the pond, because until the last quarter century, climbers rarely bouldered internationally.
+Nonetheless, like the V-scale, the Font scale’s open-endedness has given it staying power: Michel Libert’s L’Abbatoir, done in 1960, is still le forêt’s first and benchmark 7A (V6), even if Font’s current hardest problem merits 8C+ or 9A (V16 or V7)… depending on who you ask.
 (The Font scale often uppercases the letter to distinguish it from the French route-climbing scale.)

-8. There has been much speculation about where the scales currently top out: Does true V16/Font 8C+ exist?
-Two American V16 contenders, Daniel Woods’ The Game and Paul Robinson’s Lucid Dreaming, went up in 2010, though the former was repeated using new beta and suggested to be V15, while the latter was downgraded to V15/16 by Robinson himself, despite zero repeats to date.
-In 2011, Adam Ondra established a V16, Terranova, at Holjsten in the Czech Republic, and repeated Christian Core’s 2008 problem Gioiaat Varazze, Italy, saying that both felt like V16.
+8. There has been much speculation about where the scales currently top out: Does true V17/Font 9A currently exist?
+There are three main contenders: Nalle Hukkataival’s Burden of Dreams, Daniel Woods’s Return of the Sleepwalker, and Simon Lorenzi’s Soudain Seul.
+Though the former two problems are currently unrepeated, Soudain Seul has been done three times and has been subject to some grade speculation… which is nothing new.
+The current prevalence of the V16 grade is a relatively new thing: In 2011, Adam Ondra established a V16, Terranova, at Holjsten in the Czech Republic, and repeated Christian Core’s 2008 problem Gioia at Varazze, Italy, saying that both felt like V16, a grade that few climbers had yet dared to propose.
 In an interview, Ondra said: “If these two are to be only 8Cs, OK, but in that case, grading doesn’t make sense anymore and every single top-grade boulder problem would have to be downgraded.”

-10. If all these scales weren’t number soup enough, consider the primary Japanese bouldering scale, the kyū/dan system, based on martial arts levels and put into play on the boulders at Ogawayama.
-The easiest problems, as with the easiest (student) martial arts level, start at 10-kyū and work their way down to 1-kyū, at which point you attain black-belt mastery called shodan, or “the first step” (roughly V7).
-The world’s current hardest problems are thus rokudan or 6-dan.
-In other words, climbing V16 makes you a sixth-degree black belt!
+10. If all these scales weren’t number soup enough, consider the primary Japanese bouldering scale, the Dankyū (also knowns as the kyū/dan) system, which is based on martial arts levels and put into play on the boulders at Ogawayama.
+The easiest problems, as with the easiest (student) martial arts level, start at 10-kyū and work their way down to 1-kyū, at which point you graduate black-belt mastery and the Dan side of the scale, which begins with into 1-Dan (also called shodan, or “the first step”) and is roughly equivalent V7).
+V16, meanwhile, roughly translates to rokudan, or 6-dan; in other words, climbing V16 makes you a sixth-degree black belt!